The-Cave-Tech/GokstadAkademiet2025/README.md

 <details><summary><strong>🚀 Getting Started / How to install</strong></summary>
 <br>
-This setup is designed for testing purposes only, as the company prefers to handle deployment themselves.</br>
+This setup is designed for testing purposes only, as the company prefers to handle deployment themselves.<br><br>

 <details>
 <summary>